 (b) to pay that amount on execution of the agreement or upon such terms and conditions as the parties agree; and

-(c) to the exercise of a right of access in respect of a section or part of a road subject to control of access but subject to such conditions and undertakings as having regard to the purposes of the section or part of a road subject to control of access he thinks fit.
+(c) to the exercise of a right of access in respect of a COA road section but subject to such conditions and undertakings as having regard to the purposes of the COA road section the Commissioner thinks fit.

-(2H) Where there is no agreement, Part 10 of the Land Administration Act 1997 as modified by the provisions of subsections (2A) to (2K) applies mutatis mutandis in respect of the compensation.
+(2H) Where there is no agreement, Part 10 of the Land Administration Act 1997 as modified by subsections (2A) and (2B) to (2K) applies, with appropriate modifications, in respect of the compensation.

-(2I) For the purpose of the application of Part 10 of that Act to the provisions of this subsections (2A) to (2K), section 207 of that Act, which relates to the period of time within which the claim for compensation may be made, is regarded as if the period of 6 months referred to in subsection (1) of that section begins on the date of publication in the Gazette of the relevant proclamation made pursuant to the provisions of subsection (1B) or (1D).
+(2I) For the purpose of the application of Part 10 of that Act to subsections (2A) and (2B) to (2K), section 207 of that Act, which relates to the period of time within which the claim for compensation may be made, is regarded as if the period of 6 months referred to in subsection (1) of that section begins on the date of publication in the Gazette of the relevant proclamation made pursuant to subsection (1B) or (1D).

-(2J) Where the compensation is to be assessed by the Court, the Court shall take into account in assessing the compensation —
+(2J) Where the compensation is to be assessed by the Court, the Court must take into account in assessing the compensation —

-(a) agreement, if any, by the Commissioner pursuant to subsection (2G)(c); and
+(a) an agreement, if any, by the Commissioner pursuant to subsection (2G)(c); and

-(b) benefit, if any, which may accrue to land in which the claimant has an estate or interest as a result of the construction or improvement, by the Commissioner or any other authority at any time after the proclamation declaring the section or part of the road to be subject to control of access, upon land adjacent to the land in respect of which compensation is claimed, of a road whether a road to provide local access or any other road subsidiary to the road, or by reason of the proclamation declaring the section or part of the road to be subject to control of access.
+(b) the benefit, if any, which may accrue to land in which the claimant has an estate or interest as a result of the works, by the Commissioner or any other authority at any time after the proclamation declaring the COA road section, on land adjacent to the land in respect of which compensation is claimed, of a road whether a road to provide local access or any other road subsidiary to the road, or by reason of the proclamation declaring the COA road section.

-(2K) Where there is an agreement or benefit mentioned in subsection (2J), the effect of the Court’s taking it into account shall be specified in the Court’s award.
+(2K) Where there is an agreement or benefit mentioned in subsection (2J), the effect of the Court’s taking it into account must be specified in the Court’s award.

-(3) Sections 13(4), 15 to 19, 21 to 23 and 29 to 35 apply, mutatis mutandis in respect of sections or parts of a road subject to control of access.
+(3) Sections 15 to 19, 21 to 23 and 29 to 35 apply, with appropriate modifications, in respect of COA road sections.

-(4) Notwithstanding the provisions of any Act a person shall not without the consent of the Commissioner use a section or part of a road subject to control of access for movement of live stock, except by transport in a vehicle in accordance with the provisions of this Act and the regulations.
+(4) Despite the provisions of any Act, a person must not use a COA road section for movement of livestock, except —

+(a) with the approval of the Commissioner; or

+(b) by transport in a vehicle in accordance with the provisions of this Act and the regulations.

-(5A) The Commissioner may construct roads to provide local access and may carry a road to provide local access over or under any section or part of a road subject to control of access, or may carry a section or part of a road subject to control of access over or under a road to provide local access.
+(5) The Commissioner may undertake works to provide local access and may carry a road over or under any COA road section to provide local access, or may carry a COA road section over or under a road to provide local access.

-(5B) The provisions of section 24(5), apply, mutatis mutandis, to a road to provide local access.
+(5A) Section 24(5) applies, with appropriate modifications, to a road to provide local access.

-(6) A section or part of a road subject to control of access may, in accordance with the regulations, be divided into zones for the use of specified classes of traffic.
+(6) A COA road section may, in accordance with the regulations, be divided into zones for the use of specified classes of traffic.

 (7) A person who —

-(a) enters or leaves a section or part of a road subject to control of access otherwise than at a place provided pursuant to the provisions of this Act for that purpose; or
+(a) enters or leaves a COA road section otherwise than at a place provided pursuant to the provisions of this Act for that purpose; or